thewca/worldcubeassociation.org/html/src/scrambles.md

   If you are generating 4x4x4 scramble sequences, be patient while the loading bar may appear to be stuck.
 - TNoodle creates a *tnoodle_resources* folder with a few MB of files (mostly cached tables) in the same folder it is run.
   Keep this folder if you want to generate more 4x4x4 scramble sequences more quickly in the future, but feel free to delete it if you need to reclaim disk space.
+- TNoodle performs scramble filtering according to rules set by the WCA Board.
+Check its readme if you would like to know the current rules.

 ## About TNoodle